Spatial-aware Vision Language Model for Autonomous Driving: Methodology

 In the joint training stage, we further introduce point features as additional keys and values to the second layer, as illustrated in~\cref{fig:fusion_module}.
 First, a set of linear layers is applied to transform the inputs into queries, keys and values:

 Then, the attention scores are calculated as:

-where $S_I, S_P \ \in \mathbb{R}^{N_L \times N_C}$.
+where $S_I, S_P \ \in \mathbb{R}^{N_L \times N_L}$.
 Note that we add 3D positional embeddings derived from reference points to the queries, probability-accumulation–based 3D positional embeddings for each pixel to $\mathcal{K}_I$ and 3D positional embeddings derived from each point feature’s spatial location to $\mathcal{K}_P$.
 By aligning the coordinate systems, all reference points reside in the same 3D physical space, enabling spatially aligned fusion.
 For clarity, these details are omitted from the formula in this section.
 The resulting scores are applied to the values to obtain the output:

-Since the point cloud features are newly introduced and have not yet been jointly trained with the image features or learnable tokens, they probably cause instability during the softmax operation.
+Because point cloud features are newly introduced and have not been jointly optimized with the image features or learnable tokens, directly incorporating them causes instability during the softmax operation.
 To this end, we introduce a zero-initialized learnable gate, denoted as $g$, to adaptively control the contribution of point cloud features during training:

-Since $g$ is zero-initialized, $\operatorname{tanh}(g)$ starts near zero, suppressing initially unaligned point features and allowing them to be gradually integrated into the Q-Former.
-This design preserves the training stability of the pre-existing components.
+Since $g$ is initialized to zero, $\operatorname{tanh}(g)$ begins near zero, effectively suppressing unaligned point features at the early stage of training and enabling their gradual integration into the Q-Former.
+This mechanism preserves the stability of the pretrained components while allowing controlled adaptation to the new modality.
 To encourage diverse and complementary feature learning, we employ independent gates for each attention head, referred to as the multi-head gate in~\cref{tab:ablation_arch}.